 Return to Gwyneth Walker Music Catalog

-Download a PDF file of the full score (SATB and piano) of this composition.
+Download a PDF file of the choral score (SATB version) of this composition.
+For perusal only -- not printable.

-Download a PDF file of the full score (TTBB and piano) of this composition.
+Download a PDF file of the choral score (TTBB version) of this composition.
+For perusal only -- not printable.

 The poem Carol of the Brown King is found in a collection of children’s Nativity poems by Langston Hughes.
 This poem describes the three Wise Men traveling to Bethlehem.
 “One was a brown king, so they sing.”